Kostolná pri Dunaji: History

 In historical records the village was first mentioned in 1332.

-After the Austro-Hungarian army disintegrated in November 1918, Czechoslovak troops liberated the area, later acknowledged internationally by the Treaty of Trianon.
+After the Austro-Hungarian army disintegrated in November 1918, Czechoslovak troops occupied the area, later acknowledged internationally by the Treaty of Trianon.
 Between 1938 and 1945 Kostolná pri Dunaji once more became occupied by Miklós Horthy's Hungary through the First Vienna Award.
 From 1945 until the Velvet Divorce, it was part of Czechoslovakia.
 Since then it has been part of Slovakia.

 Population

 According to the 2011 census, the municipality had 508 inhabitants.
 265 of inhabitants were Hungarians, 235 Slovaks and 8 others and unspecified.